Admission Requirements

 What does the application process involve?
 Read this article about our admissions requirements.
 You’ll find important information about your personal statement, references, background checks and official transcripts.

-Once you make the decision to apply for admission to the Hazelden Betty Ford Graduate School of Addiction Studies, we are here to ensure the graduate program admissions process goes as smoothly for you as possible.
+Once you make the decision to apply for admission to one of Hazelden Betty Ford Graduate School's CACREP-accredited programs, we are here to ensure the graduate program admissions process goes as smoothly for you as possible.

 When you begin our online application, we will be in touch to guide you through the process, keep you posted on key deadlines, and answer any questions you may have.